Quantum feature-map learning with reduced resource overhead: Experimental results

 We investigate the effect of scaling the feature dimension $d$ by incorporating, in addition to the PCA-reduced version ($d=10$), raw pixel variants of MNIST ($7 \times 7$, $14 \times 14$, $28 \times 28$) for digits 3 vs 5.
 Varying the pixel resolution allows us to study scaling on non-synthetic data across nearly two orders of magnitude in feature dimension (see Tab.~\ref{tab:num_datasets}).
 In these experiments, only QNNs were trained with Q-FLAIR.

 Figure~\ref{fig:MNIST-MNISTPCA} shows that Q-FLAIR maintains stable convergence and accuracy across all pixel resolutions compared to the PCA variant, with a slight drop for \textit{MNIST $7\times7$}.
 We hypothesize that this arises from limited visual information in these most down-scaled images rather than from the learning algorithm itself.
 Matching the \textit{MNIST PCA} accuracies demonstrates that advanced pre-processing, such as PCA, is not necessary: Q-FLAIR integrates feature selection into the feature-map circuit composition and can directly process raw, high-dimensional data.
 In fact, accuracy initially increases faster for the pixel variants at higher resolutions (\textit{MNIST $14\times14$}, \textit{MNIST $28\times28$}) than for PCA-reduced data.
-While accuracies above \SI{90}{\percent} are reached for the \num{3}-\num{5} digit classification task on the higher-resolution datasets, Q-FLAIR achieves \SI{99}{\percent} accuracy on the simpler \num{0}-\num{1} task with a single data-dependent gate targeting a central pixel.
+While accuracies above \SI{90}{\percent} are reached for the \num{3}-\num{5} digit classification task on the higher-resolution datasets, Q-FLAIR achieves \SI{99}{\percent} and \SI{97}{\percent} accuracy on the simpler \num{0}-\num{1} and \num{0}-\num{2} tasks, respectively, with a single data-dependent gate targeting a central pixel.
 This underscores the effectiveness of Q-FLAIR's inherent feature selection in high-dimensional spaces while also highlighting the relative simplicity of the \num{0}-\num{1} task \cite{bowles_BetterClassicalSubtle_2024}, motivating our focus on the more challenging \num{3}-\num{5} scenario.
+At the same time, the result for \num{0}-\num{2} demonstrates that our algorithm is competitive with other established methods \cite{pan2023experimental}.
 Besides the high accuracy of higher-resolution datasets, it is essential to note that the quantum resources overhead is unchanged for all MNIST variants.
 Although \textit{MNIST PCA} is 16-dimensional, while MNIST $28\times28$ has 784 dimensions, the number of circuit evaluations is independent of the feature dimension, and the number of qubits is unchanged.

 In contrast, traditional feature-map learning, where the model is queried for probing individual features, scales unfavorably, because circuit evaluations are directly coupled to the number of features.
 To demonstrate this, we trained QNNs with up to 20 gates without reconstructions, repeating each run ten times with randomly drawn weight parameters.
 Because random parameters are drawn for each gate–feature combination, redundant features and similar gates effectively provide finer sampling of the parameter space, so that only a negligible decrease in accuracy is expected in comparison to the full optimization.
 This ensures that the number of evaluations is determined by the features rather than by weight optimization, resulting in a fair comparison with Q-FLAIR.
 As presented in Fig.~\ref{fig:MNIST-MNISTPCA}, quantum circuit evaluation overhead grows rapidly with feature dimension, exceeding Q-FLAIR by more than two orders of magnitude for \textit{MNIST $28\times28$} to construct quantum feature-maps for similar accuracy and depth.
 In turn, the constant reconstruction overhead in Q-FLAIR is negligible relative to the high feature dimensions present.